ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 Creating our domain oriented microservices in some ways makes is simpler to do the distribution.
 While there is the obvious challenge of the distribution, the fact that these services that need to communicate are in separate processes, it becomes core to the design.
-It stops being an edge case that the teams solves for after the primary implementation, and becomes the primary method for state change propagation.
+It stops being an edge case that the teams solve for after the primary implementation and becomes the primary method for state change propagation.

 For example, in a monolithic system you make the assumption that state changes happen in the processing, and the database your code has access to has the most up to date information in it, controlled in a regular database transaction.
 While implementing this logic it is unusual for developers to pause and think about the fact that this monolith might be one of many, and they will have competing updates, and need ways to propagate it.
 It's not impossible to design monoliths like this, but it means having a duality of the local vs. remote models.